knative/docs/docs/eventing/broker/README.md

     namespace: knative-eventing
 ```

-A full example could look something like this:
+A full example combined into a fully specified resource could look like this:

 ```shell
 kubectl create -f - <<EOF